By Michael Schmidt

-Academic studies of aid effectiveness, such as a 2013 study of 53 African countries by Simplice Asongu of the African Governance and Development Institute and Mohamed Jelall of the Al-Makrizi Institute for Economy, which found that foreign “aid channelled through government’s consumption expenditure increases corruption” – or a 2021 study published in the Development Studies Research journal, which concluded that “aid increases corruption in African countries”, tend to focus on the misuse of aid by recipients and ignore corruption within aid agencies themselves.
+Academic studies of aid effectiveness, such as a 2013 study of 53 African countries by Simplice Asongu of the African Governance and Development Institute and Mohamed Jelall of the Al-Makrizi Institute for Economy, which found that foreign “aid channelled through government’s consumption expenditure increases corruption,” or a 2021 study published in the Development Studies Research journal, which concluded that “aid increases corruption in African countries,” tend to focus on the misuse of aid by recipients and ignore corruption within aid agencies themselves.

 United Nations (UN) Special Rapporteur on the Rights Situation in the Palestinian Territories, Francesca Albanese (C) is seen on a TV screen as she gives the conclusions of her report during a session of the UN Human Rights Council, in Geneva, on March 26, 2024.
 Photo: Fabrice Coffrini / AFP

-The UN system directly employs at least 125,000 staff, a number that grows each year, and has a total revenue of more than $74 billion (almost three-quarters of which is member state funding, with the rest spread between private donors, the European Union, investments, and other sources), of which it spends $56 billion/year, including $41 billion on humanitarian and development assistance, and $9 billion on peacekeeping.
+The UN system directly employs at least 125,000 staff, a number that grows each year, and has a total revenue of over $74 billion (almost three-quarters of which is member state funding, with the rest spread between private donors, the European Union, investments, and other sources), of which it spends $56 billion/year, including $41 billion on humanitarian and development assistance, and $9 billion on peacekeeping.
 Naturally, it is in the multibillion-dollar procurement of goods and services that much corruption occurs.

 As veteran journalist Claudia Rosett wrote in Commentary, despite attempts at reform, the UN “reports to itself alone… operates with great secrecy and is shielded by diplomatic immunity.
-One of its prime defences, indeed, is the sheer impenetrability of its operations… it has become a welter of so many overlapping programmes, far-flung projects, quietly vested interests, nepotistic shenanigans, and interlocking directorates as to defy accurate or easy comprehension, let alone responsible supervision.”
+One of its prime defences, indeed, is the sheer impenetrability of its operations.
+It has become a welter of so many overlapping programmes, far-flung projects, quietly vested interests, nepotistic shenanigans, and interlocking directorates as to defy accurate or easy comprehension, let alone responsible supervision.”

-Perry is immensely scathing about the aid industry in Africa, which was already, at $57,1 billion, “the biggest business on the continent”, with the combined output of its 20 poorest countries.
+Perry is immensely scathing about the aid industry in Africa, which was already, at $57,1 billion, “the biggest business on the continent,” with the combined output of its 20 poorest countries.
 In fact, he rates official development assistance (ODA) as among the main threats to Africa posed by “three ruling groups” possessed of “ignorant and hypocritical” ideologies rooted in colonial-era misconceptions of the continent: “aid workers, despots, and jihadis”.

-He stresses, for example, that a mid-level UN employee in Goma in the eastern Democratic Republic of Congo (DRC) earns, when all their salary and benefits (travel, per diems, children’s education, etc) are taken together, more than the president of the United States.
+He stresses, for example, that a mid-level UN employee at Goma in the eastern Democratic Republic of Congo (DRC) earns, when all their salary and benefits (travel, per diems, children’s education, etc) are taken together, more than the president of the United States.
 And Perry’s fieldwork revealed UN employees luxuriating in air-conditioned compounds, barely interacting with the people they were sent there to “save”.

-Globally, ODA has grown more than fourfold over the past 60 years, from $38 billion in 1960 – a year in which 21 African countries gained independence – to $210.7 billion by 2022.
-The African component shrank during the pandemic but climbed again to a quarter of all aid at $53.5 billion in 2022.
+Globally, ODA has grown more than fourfold over the past 60 years, from $38 billion in 1960—a year in which 21 African countries gained independence—to $210,7 billion by 2022.
+The African component shrank during the pandemic, but climbed again to a quarter of all aid at $53.5 billion in 2022.

 The United Nations headquarters building, in New York City, in March 2024.
 Photo: Daniel Slim / AFP